Powerlifting vs. Weightlifting - What’s the difference?

 Two sports of strength, Powerlifting and Weightlifting, are extremely popular.
 Both are growing in popularity every day.

 And, as someone who hits the gym regularly and pumps a lot of iron, I get to see and realize who in the gym is powerlifting and who is weightlifting.

-Both forms are an extremely pure form of sport.
 In simplest terms, in either variation, one competitor walks up to the weights and tries to lift it, the weights increase, and the process repeats until there is only one competitor left who can lift the weight.
 They are the winner.